DenverArtMuseum/tokio-ueyama/content/timeline.md

 [^10]: See hand-written letter dated June 28, 1918, red scrapbook, Bunkado collection.

-[^11]: See *[Third Exhibition of Work Done at Chester Springs, the Summer School of the Pennsylvania Academy of the Fine Arts](https://babel.hathitrust.org/cgi/pt?id=mdp.39015062805919&view=1up&seq=3)* (Chester Springs, PA: Pennsylvania Academy of the Fine Arts, 1919).
+[^11]: See *Third Exhibition of Work Done at Chester Springs, the Summer School of the Pennsylvania Academy of the Fine Arts* (Chester Springs, PA: Pennsylvania Academy of the Fine Arts, 1919), https://babel.hathitrust.org/cgi/pt?id=mdp.39015062805919&view=1up&seq=3.

 [^12]: The ship manifest provides the date of arrival in New York as October 4, 1920.
 In a small black notebook in the Bunkado collection with his and Suye’s travel information, Ueyama notes the date as October 3.

-[^13]: See Pullman train ticket stubs, [Tokio Ueyama papers, 1908-circa 1954, bulk 1914-1945](https://www.aaa.si.edu/collections/tokio-ueyama-papers-22289), Archives of American Art, Smithsonian Institution.
+[^13]: See Pullman train ticket stubs, Tokio Ueyama papers, Archives of American Art, Smithsonian Institution.

-[^14]: See [*Third Exhibition: Painters and Sculptors of Southern California*](https://archive.org/details/calanhm_000570) (Los Angeles: Los Angeles Museum of History, Science, and Art, 1922).
+[^14]: See *Third Exhibition: Painters and Sculptors of Southern California* (Los Angeles: Los Angeles Museum of History, Science, and Art, 1922), https://archive.org/details/calanhm_000570.

 [^15]: The catalog is available at the Japanese American National Museum (JANM) in Los Angeles.

-[^16]: See [*Fourth Exhibition: Painters and Sculptors of Southern California*](https://archive.org/details/calanhm_000590/mode/2up) (Los Angeles: Los Angeles Museum of History, Science, and Art, 1923).
+[^16]: See *Fourth Exhibition: Painters and Sculptors of Southern California* (Los Angeles: Los Angeles Museum of History, Science, and Art, 1923), https://archive.org/details/calanhm_000590/mode/2up.

 [^17]: I am grateful to Noriko Okada for her translation of the exhibition catalog, which is held at JANM.

 [^18]: Woodblock print cover illustrated in Karin Higa, “Hidden in Plain Sight: Little Tokyo between the Wars,” in *Asian American Art: A History, 1850–1970*, edited by Gordon Chang (Stanford, CA: Stanford University Press, 2008), 36.
 The original catalog is held at JANM.

 [^19]: It is currently unknown which of his works perished.
-See “[Japanese Art to be Shown in University Gallery Soon](https://oregonnews.uoregon.edu/lccn/2004260239/1924-10-29/ed-1/seq-1/#words=Tokio+Ueyama),” Oregon Daily Emerald, October 29, 1924.
+See “Japanese Art to be Shown in University Gallery Soon,” *Oregon Daily Emerald*, October 29, 1924, https://oregonnews.uoregon.edu/lccn/2004260239/1924-10-29/ed-1/seq-1/#words=Tokio+Ueyama.

-[^20]: See “[The Immigration Act of 1924 (The Johnson-Reed Act)](https://history.state.gov/milestones/1921-1936/immigration-act),” Office of the Historian of the United States Department of State, accessed November 9, 2023.
+[^20]: See “The Immigration Act of 1924 (The Johnson-Reed Act),” Office of the Historian of the United States Department of State, accessed November 9, 2023, https://history.state.gov/milestones/1921-1936/immigration-act.

 [^21]: The catalog is in the red scrapbook, Bunkado collection, 11.

-[^22]: See “[Japanese Art to be Shown in University Gallery Soon](https://oregonnews.uoregon.edu/lccn/2004260239/1924-10-29/ed-1/seq-1/#words=Tokio+Ueyama),” Oregon Daily Emerald, October 29, 1924; Margaret Skavlan, “[Japanese Paintings Are Hung in University Art Gallery](https://oregonnews.uoregon.edu/lccn/2004260239/1924-11-13/ed-1/seq-1/#words=Tokio+Ueyama),” *Oregon Daily Emerald*, November 13, 1924; “[Arts Club Will Open Exhibition with Tea](https://oregonnews.uoregon.edu/lccn/2004260239/1924-11-18/ed-1/seq-3/#words=Tokio+Ueyama),” Oregon Daily Emerald, November 18, 1924; “[Exhibition of Japanese Artist’s Paintings Will Be Opened Today](https://oregonnews.uoregon.edu/lccn/2004260239/1924-11-19/ed-1/seq-1/#words=Tokio+Ueyama),” Oregon Daily Emerald, November 19, 1924; “[Japanese Print Collector Visits Campus Today.
-S. Doi Paintings to be Presented With Ueyama Exhibition](https://oregonnews.uoregon.edu/lccn/2004260239/1924-11-20/ed-1/seq-3/#words=Tokio+Ueyama),” Oregon Daily Emerald, November 20, 1924; “[Work of Japanese Artist Portrays Variety of Style](https://oregonnews.uoregon.edu/lccn/2004260239/1924-12-02/ed-1/seq-1/#words=Tokio+Ueyama),” *Oregon Daily Emerald*, December 2, 1924; and undated clipping, “Exhibit of Ueyama, Japanese Painter, Opens Wednesday,” red scrapbook, Bunkado collection, 8.
+[^22]: See “Japanese Art to be Shown in University Gallery Soo,” *Oregon Daily Emerald*, October 29, 1924, https://oregonnews.uoregon.edu/lccn/2004260239/1924-10-29/ed-1/seq-1/#words=Tokio+Ueyama; Margaret Skavlan, “Japanese Paintings Are Hung in University Art Gallery,” *Oregon Daily Emerald*, November 13, 1924, https://oregonnews.uoregon.edu/lccn/2004260239/1924-11-13/ed-1/seq-1/#words=Tokio+Ueyama; “Arts Club Will Open Exhibition with Tea,” *Oregon Daily Emerald*, November 18, 1924, https://oregonnews.uoregon.edu/lccn/2004260239/1924-11-18/ed-1/seq-3/#words=Tokio+Ueyama; “Exhibition of Japanese Artist’s Paintings Will Be Opened Today,” *Oregon Daily Emerald*, November 19, 1924, https://oregonnews.uoregon.edu/lccn/2004260239/1924-11-19/ed-1/seq-1/#words=Tokio+Ueyama; “Japanese Print Collector Visits Campus Today.
+S. Doi Paintings to be Presented With Ueyama Exhibition,” *Oregon Daily Emerald*, November 20, 1924, https://oregonnews.uoregon.edu/lccn/2004260239/1924-11-20/ed-1/seq-3/#words=Tokio+Ueyama; “Work of Japanese Artist Portrays Variety of Style,” *Oregon Daily Emerald*, December 2, 1924, https://oregonnews.uoregon.edu/lccn/2004260239/1924-12-02/ed-1/seq-1/#words=Tokio+Ueyama; and undated clipping, “Exhibit of Ueyama, Japanese Painter, Opens Wednesday,” red scrapbook, Bunkado collection, 8.

 [^23]: Ueyama’s Memorial Exhibition biography states he received the commission in 1924, and a black-and-white photograph of Ueyama applying paint under Romeo’s shoe provides incontestable evidence.
 See the Japanese version of his biography in the Memorial Exhibition catalog, 1954.
 I am grateful for a translation by Noriko Okada.
 See also photograph of Ueyama applying paint under Romeo’s shoe, red scrapbook, Bunkado collection, 42.
 I am grateful to Kanae Aoki, whose research revealed that Ueyama also helped create the Macbeth mural.
 Both murals still exist.
 See email to the author, December 18, 2023.
 Recently, Aoki co-curated *Transbordering: Migration and Art Across Wakayama and the U.S.A* at the Museum of Modern Art, Wakayama, Japan, which included artwork by Ueyama.

-[^24]: See [*Sixth Exhibition: Painters and Sculptors of Southern California*](https://archive.org/details/calanhm_000621) (Los Angeles: Los Angeles Museum of History, Science, and Art, 1925).
+[^24]: See *Sixth Exhibition: Painters and Sculptors of Southern California* (Los Angeles: Los Angeles Museum of History, Science, and Art, 1925), https://archive.org/details/calanhm_000621.

 [^25]: His visa to visit Mexico was approved in Los Angeles on April 27, 1925.
 It shows that he entered Mexico on May 24, 1925, and was admitted back into the US on August 27, 1925.
-[Tokio Ueyama papers, 1908-circa 1954, bulk 1914-1945](https://www.aaa.si.edu/collections/tokio-ueyama-papers-22289), Archives of American Art, Smithsonian Institution.
+Tokio Ueyama papers, Archives of American Art.

 [^26]: On his relationship with Diego Rivera, see “Tokio Ueyama: Un Pintor Japonés en México,” *Revista de Revistas*, September 6, 1925, 17–18 and 42.
 Page 42 is missing in the clipping available in the red scrapbook, Bunkado collection, 20–21.
 I am grateful to Memphis Despain for translating this article while ShiPu Wang’s research assistant in August 2022.
 Jean Charlot handwrote his address in Ueyama’s black notebook, Bunkado collection.
 The Shaku-do-sha later exhibited Weston’s work in 1925, 1927, and 1931 at the Sumida Music Store on East First Street.
 See Higa, “Hidden in Plain Sight,” 39.

-[^27]: See “[Talented Japanese Artist Visits Campus](https://oregonnews.uoregon.edu/lccn/2004260239/1925-11-18/ed-1/seq-3/#words=Tokio+Ueyama),” *Oregon Daily Emerald*, November 18, 1925; and “[Dance](https://oregonnews.uoregon.edu/lccn/2004260239/1926-04-02/ed-1/seq-4/),” Oregon Daily Emerald, April 2, 1926.
+[^27]: See “Talented Japanese Artist Visits Campus,” *Oregon Daily Emerald*, November 18, 1925, https://oregonnews.uoregon.edu/lccn/2004260239/1925-11-18/ed-1/seq-3/#words=Tokio+Ueyama; and “Dance,” *Oregon Daily Emerald*, April 2, 1926, https://oregonnews.uoregon.edu/lccn/2004260239/1926-04-02/ed-1/seq-4/.

-[^28]: See letter in [Tokio Ueyama papers, 1908-circa 1954, bulk 1914-1945](https://www.aaa.si.edu/collections/tokio-ueyama-papers-22289), Archives of American Art, Smithsonian Institution.
+[^28]: See letter in Tokio Ueyama papers, Archives of American Art.

-[^29]: See [*Seventh Exhibition: Painters and Sculptors of Southern California*](https://archive.org/details/calanhm_000633) (Los Angeles: Los Angeles Museum of History, Science, and Art, 1926).
+[^29]: See *Seventh Exhibition: Painters and Sculptors of Southern California* (Los Angeles: Los Angeles Museum of History, Science, and Art, 1926), https://archive.org/details/calanhm_000633.

-[^30]: See “[Music to Add to Beauty of Dance Drama](https://oregonnews.uoregon.edu/lccn/2004260239/1926-04-01/ed-1/seq-1/#words=Tokio+Ueyama),” *Oregon Daily Emerald*, April 1, 1926; and “[Dance Drama Has Atmosphere of Colorful and Dreamlike Fairyland](https://oregonnews.uoregon.edu/lccn/2004260239/1926-04-02/ed-1/seq-1/),” *Oregon Daily Emerald*, April 2, 1926.
-An envelope in the [Tokio Ueyama papers, 1908-circa 1954, bulk 1914-1945](https://www.aaa.si.edu/collections/tokio-ueyama-papers-22289) provides Ueyama’s 1926 address in Eugene as 1912 Moss St.
+[^30]: See “Music to Add to Beauty of Dance Drama,” *Oregon Daily Emerald*, April 1, 1926, https://oregonnews.uoregon.edu/lccn/2004260239/1926-04-01/ed-1/seq-1/#words=Tokio+Ueyama; and “Dance Drama Has Atmosphere of Colorful and Dreamlike Fairyland,” *Oregon Daily Emerald*, April 2, 1926, https://oregonnews.uoregon.edu/lccn/2004260239/1926-04-02/ed-1/seq-1/.
+An envelope in the Tokio Ueyama papers provides Ueyama’s 1926 address in Eugene as 1912 Moss St.

 [^31]: Catalog available in the archives of the San Diego Museum of Art.
 See also a clipping from the *San Diego Independent*, June 27, 1926, red scrapbook, Bunkado collection, 19; letter from Reginald Poland notifying of award, red scrapbook, Bunkado collection, 30; and Ione Rayburn, “Japanese Artists in California,” in “Sports and Vanities,” September 1927, clipping in red scrapbook, Bunkado collection, 37–38.
 Rayburn’s article states that Ueyama exhibited canvases at the Artland Club from December 1926 to January 1927, but to date this author has not found further references to these.

 [^32]: Because he exhibited a number of paintings under this title, it is difficult to know which still life won the award.
 To date this author has not located the exhibition catalog.
-See references to this award and exhibition in Ueyama’s Memorial Exhibition biography; a certificate of award, given on September 21, [Tokio Ueyama papers, 1908-circa 1954, bulk 1914-1945](https://www.aaa.si.edu/collections/tokio-ueyama-papers-22289), Archives of American Art, Smithsonian Institution; and Rayburn, “Japanese Artists in California.”
+See references to this award and exhibition in Ueyama’s Memorial Exhibition biography; a certificate of award, given on September 21, Tokio Ueyama papers, Archives of American Art; and Rayburn, “Japanese Artists in California.”

-[^33]: See Noriko’s translation of Ueyama’s diary 1937–41; diary in [Tokio Ueyama papers, 1908-circa 1954, bulk 1914-1945](https://www.aaa.si.edu/collections/tokio-ueyama-papers-22289), Archives of American Art, Smithsonian Institution.
+[^33]: See Noriko’s translation of Ueyama’s diary 1937–41; diary in Tokio Ueyama papers, Archives of American Art.
 See especially the diary entry from January 17, 1940.

 [^34]: Catalog available in the Los Angeles County Museum of Art (LACMA) archives.

-[^35]: See hand-written details in a small black notebook, Bunkado collection; and a wedding expenses receipt from the Mission Inn, [Tokio Ueyama papers, 1908-circa 1954, bulk 1914-1945](https://www.aaa.si.edu/collections/tokio-ueyama-papers-22289), Archives of American Art, Smithsonian Institution.
+[^35]: See hand-written details in a small black notebook, Bunkado collection; and a wedding expenses receipt from the Mission Inn, Tokio Ueyama papers, Archives of American Art.

 [^36]: My thanks to ShiPu Wang for information on this exhibition.